MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [VS Code](#tab/vscode-aztools)

 There isn't currently a VS Code extension that supports creating user-assigned managed identities.
-Follow the steps for Azure CLI or Azure portal.
+Follow the steps for Azure CLI or the Azure portal.

 ### [Azure portal](#tab/azure-portal)